Enhancing Chugach State Park for this and future generations

 Rasmuson Foundation, Marcia Bandy, GCI, and many individual donors have generously provided funds.
 Construction began on June 1.
 The Chugach Park Fund has been selected as the non-profit partner of the Anchorage Petroleum Women’s Association and they will participate in fundraising as well.

 The Chugach Park Fund leveraged resources from Chugach State Park to improve signage at the recently completed Flattop Sunnyside Trail off Canyon Rd.
-An interpretive sign will be installed in spring 2020.

 2018 Investment – Improving Middle Fork Trail – $2,300